AUTHOR Q & A

 I’ve read everything that Booker-prize winner Penelope Lively has ever written.
 I admire most of Ian McEwan’s writings.
 I enjoy the British authors Margaret Drabble, Maggie O'Farrell, Zadie Smith, Tessa Hadley and Rose Tremain.
 I’m also a fan of the Canadian author Carol Shields and the Indian-born authors Jhumpa Lahiri and the late and wonderful Bharati Mukherjee.
 I also love the works of Jamaican-born author Nicole Dennis-Benn and Nigerian-born Chimamanda Ngozi Adichie.
 As you can see, my tastes are allover the place, and I love to read other immigrant writers.

 For non-fiction, I enjoy the works of Karen Armstrong, Jill Ker Conway, Andrew Solomon and Rebecca Skloot.
-Currently, I’m reading “Here We Are,” Aarti Namdev Shahani’s brilliant and heartbreaking memoir.
+Recently I read “Here We Are,” Aarti Namdev Shahani’s brilliant and heartbreaking memoir.
+I’m currently reading “Bad Indians,” a tribal, mixed-genre memoir by Deborah Miranda.

 As a writer, what brings you joy?